Prashanna-Raj-Pandit/AlexaPI/README.md

 2019 Amazon launched many new devices achieving many records while competing with the world's smart home industry.
 Since this service is not available in our country, this project is built in the vision of providing service in home automation.
 This project uses raspberry PI as the major microcontroller which receives audio from USB microphone and sends to Audio Input Processor.

-**Objectives:**
+## Objectives:

 - To provide the service of voice interaction, music playback, making to-do list, setting alarm.
 - To provide weather, traffic, sports and real time information such as news.
 - To provide the service of home automation.

-**Functions**
+## Functions

 **AlexaPI** can perform a number of pre-set functions out-of-the-box such as set timers, share the current weather, create lists, access [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia "Wikipedia") articles, and many more things.
 Users say a designated "wake word" (the default is simply "Alexa") to alert an Alexa-enabled device of an ensuing function command.
-Alexa listens for the command and performs the appropriate function, or skill, to answer a question or command.
+AlexaPi listens for the command and performs the appropriate function, or skill, to answer a question or command.
 When questions are asked, AlexaPI converts [sound](https://en.wikipedia.org/wiki/Sound "Sound") waves into text which allows it to gather information from various sources.
-Behind the scenes, the data gathered is then parsed by [Wolfram's](https://en.wikipedia.org/wiki/Wolfram_Research "Wolfram Research") technology to generate suitable and accurate answers.[\[26\]](https://en.wikipedia.org/wiki/Amazon_Alexa#cite_note-26) Alexa-supported devices can stream music from the owner's [Amazon Music](https://en.wikipedia.org/wiki/Amazon_Music "Amazon Music") accounts and have built-in support for [Pandora](https://en.wikipedia.org/wiki/Pandora_Radio "Pandora Radio") and [Spotify](https://en.wikipedia.org/wiki/Spotify "Spotify") accounts.
-AlexaPI can play music from streaming services such as [Apple Music](https://en.wikipedia.org/wiki/Apple_Music "Apple Music") and [Google Play Music](https://en.wikipedia.org/wiki/Google_Play_Music "Google Play Music") from a phone or tablet.
+Behind the scenes, the data gathered is then parsed by [Wolfram's](https://en.wikipedia.org/wiki/Wolfram_Research "Wolfram Research") technology to generate suitable and accurate answers.

 In addition to performing pre-set functions, AlexaPI can also perform additional functions through third-party skills that users can enable.
 AlexaPI also favors in home automation.
 In this project AlexaPI is used to automate lights, cooling fans, doors and some normal home appliances sample.
 This can also be used to connect real home appliances.